IrvingCook/Hospital-Management-SQL-DB/README.md

-My Groupmate and I was Tasked with developing a Database Management System that solves a problem, The solution of choice was a Hospital Management System that includes 15 tables, 7 records per table, and 27 Queries.
+Tasked with developing a Database Management System that solves a problem, The solution of choice was a Hospital Management System that includes 15 tables, 7 records per table, and 27 Queries.
 THE PPI IN THIS DATABASE IS NOT REAL!